Skip to content

 url: http://www.wack.ch

-FTP has tried to hide all the scary things about fractal creation behind a very user-friendly interface.
+FTP has tried to hide all the scary things about fractal creation behind a user-friendly interface.
 Because it’s also intended to be used as a therapeutic tool, it only comes with a minimal set of formulas and filters.
-Yet, beneath it lies the same power as all other Ferguson’s software: with brilliant color algorithms and tools.
+Yet, beneath it lies the same power as all other Ferguson’s software, with brilliant color algorithms and tools.
 Beyond its medical finality, it’s also a good fractal generator for beginners and children because it’s extremely easy to use.
 As such, it has surpassed its initial goal.

 Last revision: February 2001.